dinhphuc/dinhphuc/README.md

 ------------
 ⚡ Quote:
-**Life becomes easier and more beautiful when we can see the good in other people.**
+**Life isn't about waiting for the storm to pass, it's about learning how to dance in the rain.**

-Roy T. Bennett
+Vivian Greene